Kathy Maister's Start Cooking

 This is a great site with very simple step by step instruction.
 I am hungry/greedy just looking at those pictures.Keep up the great information.

-I love smoothies and made some research to find more sites with this kind of info about smoothie makers and recipes.
+I love smoothies and did some research to find more sites with this kind of info about smoothie makers and recipes.

 Thanks